-The game has three endings, all of which are triggered by the amount of time you take to complete the game.
+Simon's Quest has three endings, all of which are triggered by the amount of time you take to complete the game.
 It's been argued and debated as to which is the best ending, but it seems that the longer you play, the better the ending you get, which, needless to say, is odd.
 Having played the Japanese version, a contributor has sent screenshot proof of the endings' true order.
 They are:

-1. Midday, Simon kneeling by Dracula's Grave:
+Midday - Simon kneeling by Dracula's Grave

 As the ending closes out, Dracula's hand reaches through the soil to further prove that theory.

-2. Daytime, Simon kneeling by Dracula's grave:
+Daytime - Simon kneeling by Dracula's grave

 It then notes that Transylvania might find hope elsewhere--in the form of a young man.
 Sounds like a lead-in to a direct sequel, but Konami chose not to go in that direction.